Creative Music Studio: History

-In 2013, CMS began hosting residential workshops in the Catskills after not offering any for several years.
-The organization takes over the Full Moon Resort to conduct its four-day workshop intensives.
-Artists at these workshops included MacArthur Fellows Vijay Iyer and Steve Coleman, 2016 Pulitizer Prize winning composer Henry Threadgill, Dave Douglas, Joe Lovano, John Medeski and Steven Bernstein, among many, many others.
+In 2013, CMS began hosting residential workshops in the Catskills again, at the Full Moon Resort.
+Artists at these workshops have included MacArthur Fellows Vijay Iyer and Steve Coleman, 2016 Pulitzer Prize winning composer Henry Threadgill as well as Dave Douglas, Joe Lovano, John Medeski and Steven Bernstein, among others.
 A CMS Scholarship Program has enabled roughly half of workshop participants to receive full or partial scholarships, helping musicians from Brazil, Mexico, Germany, Israel, Poland and the USA attend workshops.

 In 2018, Billy Martin assumed the position of president of CMS.

 CMS Timeline 1965-2018

+The timeline is based on the organization's history records.